Loading figure…

 View source →Jun 3, 2026 · Congress.gov

-Why: Cosponsoring the Nursing Workforce Reauthorization Act supports improvements in healthcare access and workforce, aligning with the commitment to enhance the Affordable Care Act.
+Why: Cosponsoring the Nursing Workforce Reauthorization Act supports healthcare access and workforce development, which aligns with the position of supporting the Affordable Care Act and improving healthcare without contradicting the stance against single-payer systems.

 View source →Apr 16, 2026 · Congress.gov